CREMLIN-PLUS-WP4-TASK3/BeamImpedance2DX/doc/derivation.md

 \nabla_\perp\Phi\vec{n}-j\frac{\omega}{\beta c_0}\Phi\vec{e}_{z}
 $$

-Material properties are defined in the mesh vertices, where they are constant.
+Material properties are constant across elements.
 So, in the calculations they are handled as if they were constant.

 $$-\varepsilon_0\varepsilon_r\nabla\cdot